I created an easy to use API to help businesses do incredible things with AI.

 The all-new bootstrap/app.php file

 The heart of this makeover is the bootstrap/app.php file, revitalized to act as your central command station.
 It’s here you’ll tweak application routing, middleware, service providers, exception handling, and a bunch more – all from one spot.
-Think of it as the captain’s a spaceship.
+Think of it as the captain’s chair of a spaceship.

 Simplified service providers